| |

 Trowel

-A hand trowel, simply put, is basically a hand-held shovel.
-I think it’s one of the very best gardening tools, and I use mine nearly every single day I garden.
+A hand trowel, simply put, is a hand-held shovel.
+I think it’s one of the best gardening tools, and I use mine nearly every day I garden.

-It has a long pointed blade that makes it perfect for digging in small spaces to make tasks such as transplanting flowers or digging up weeds without disturbing nearby plants much easier.
+It has a long, pointed blade that makes it perfect for digging in small spaces to make tasks such as transplanting flowers or digging up weeds much easier without disturbing nearby plants.

 Things to consider when choosing a hand trowel:

-• There are two styles: A broad blade which is great for slightly bigger jobs, and a narrow blade that works better for digging up weeds.
-I have both but use my wider blade more often.
+• There are two styles: A broad blade, which is great for slightly bigger jobs, and a narrow blade, which works better for digging weeds.
+I have both, but I use my wider blade more often.

 • Hold the trowels you are considering.
 Is the handle comfortable for your hand?
 If not, move on and find one that is.